xZetsubou/localtuya/README.md

 <details><summary> 𝐂𝐫𝐞𝐝𝐢𝐭𝐬 </summary>
 <p>

-[Rospogrigio](https://github.com/rospogrigio/localtuya), original maintainer of LocalTuya.
-This fork was created when the upstream version was at `v5.2.1`.
+[Rospogrigio](https://github.com/rospogrigio), The original maintainer of LocalTuya.
+This fork was created when the [upstream](https://github.com/rospogrigio/localtuya) version was at `v5.2.1`.

 [NameLessJedi](https://github.com/NameLessJedi/localtuya-homeassistant) and [mileperhour](https://github.com/mileperhour/localtuya-homeassistant) being the major sources of inspiration, and whose code for switches is substantially unchanged.